Dakhzx/minimal-starter-dots/README.md

 For now there are no screenshtos because for a reason my hyprland got reset after posting these dots but trust the themes and waybar configs u will love it.

+## Generated Colors
+The generated colors u see are made by matugen the wallpaper used here is mono-loupe one

 ## Required dependencies
 1. Rofi- for app launching
 2. Waybar- as default bar